A memoir of exile and rebellion—

 “You don't feel it?
 Then it must be too real to touch.”

-I knew where I'd end up.
+I kept searching for myself, but I knew where I'd end

-ready to obey.
+church until I was ready to obey.

 I would not come back.

-So, I would thus be banished from heaven.
+So I would be banished from heaven.

-And upon my death,
+And upon my death, I would burn in hell.

 But I could not—and would not—be saved.